gaochangfeng/lighting-asr/README.md

 ### Decoding
 For decoding, you can define the some parameters in the `decode.yaml`.

-You can use the `bin/decode_lighting.py` to evaluate your model for evaluation.
+You can use the `bin/decode_lighting.py` to evaluate your model on the test dataset.
 But if you only want to recognize some audio, you can just use the `lasr.process.asrprocess.ASRProcess` as follow:
 ```
 from lasr.process.asrprocess import ASRProcess